 The big question for many new mothers is, are these postpartum depression medications safe to take while breastfeeding?

 There are justifiable reasons to avoid taking medication while you continue to breastfeed.
-If you cannot live with the possibility that any amount of the drug could pass to your infant, or your doctor feels that your symptoms can be managed without medication, you may decide to control your PPD with good self care, while you continue to nurse.
+If you cannot live with the possibility that any amount of the drug could pass to your infant, or your doctor feels that your symptoms can be managed without medication, you may decide to control your PPD with proper self-care, while you continue to nurse.

 One option is to combine natural remedies that could bring some relief with appropriate lifestyle changes.